boxwise/boxtribute/docs/adr/adr_backend_etl_and_hosting_for_StatViz.md

 Instead of adding new tables to the db schema, we also have the option to extend the existing "history" table.
 This could be done by adding columns that hold information about the state of the changed entity before or after the transaction.

-Currently, we do not have a good idea to implement such an apporach since we save changes of different entities (e.g. stock and people) with different structures in the same "history" table.
+Currently, we do not have a good idea to implement such an approach since we save changes of different entities (e.g. stock and people) with different structures in the same "history" table.

 A straight-forward way would be to create tables like proposed in B.1.1 (for e.g. people and stock) and to add a column in the "history" table that references the corresponding state of the different entities in the corresponding shadow tables.